leite08/JustEat.RecruitmentTest/Test.Automation.Engineer.md

-# Just Eat Test Automation Engineer Recruitment Test
+# SkipTheDishes Test Automation Engineer Recruitment Test

 Thank you for taking the time to do our technical test.
 It consists of two parts:

   1. [A technical test](#technical-test)
   1. [A few technical questions](#technical-questions)

 In order to avoid bounced emails we would like you to submit your results by uploading the relevant zip file to a shared Google Drive folder.
-In order to obtain the URL for this folder, please supply your Gmail or Google-based email address to either your recruitment contact or the Just Eat member of staff who assigned you the test.
+In order to obtain the URL for this folder, please supply your Gmail or Google-based email address to either your recruitment contact or the SkipTheDishes member of staff who assigned you the test.

 Please make this a **single** zip file named `{yourname}-{role-applied-for}.zip` containing: